thermalogic/PyRankine/sim-oop/README.md

    ┌───────────────────┴─────────────────┐
    │ Instance of Simulator using the dict│    │
    │    * the instance of nodes          │
-   │       │The node state with px,pt,tx │
+   │        The node state with px,pt,tx │
    │    * the instance of devices        │
    └───────────────────┬─────────────────┘
                        ↓